Lofiith/Lofi_killfeed/README.md

 - Displays a real-time killfeed for player kills
 - Fully customizable, allowing you to change visuals, messages, and triggers
 - Optimized for performance to minimize server resource usage
-- Easy to install and configure, designed to integrate seamlessly with ESX
+- Easy to install and configure, designed to integrate seamlessly with any framework

 # Installation
 1. Clone or download the repository.